 - Mel Bay Children’s Harmonica Method is one of the few harmonica books that was written for children.
 It has step-by-step instructions and shows kids how to play Jingle Bells, London Bridge, Oh When the Saints, Pop Goes the Weasel, Camptown Races, and a few others.

 - Progressive Harmonica Method for Young Beginners covers the basics of harmonica playing and reading music.
-It has lots of well-known children’s songs that kids can learn and it has nicely illustrated full color pictures as well as a CD or link to Harmonica Lessons for Kids that has the songs and exercises that kids can play along to.
+It has lots of well-known children’s songs that kids can learn, and it has nicely illustrated full-color pictures as well as a CD or link to Harmonica Lessons for Kids that has the songs and exercises that kids can play along to.

-- Instant Harmonica is one of the more popular books if you want to learn the harmonica and it gets recommended a lot.
-It isn’t written for kids, but with an adults help it is a good beginner book.
+- Instant Harmonica is one of the more popular books if you want to learn the harmonica, and it gets recommended a lot.
+It isn’t written for kids, but with an adults help, it is a good beginner book.
 It has a combination of tablature and EZ-Play notation and over thirty country and folk songs.

 - Harmonica For Dummies The Dummies series of books are usually pretty good for kids when there isn’t a look of other books on a particular topic.
-This book gives clear step-by-step instructions and has lots of info on tips and playing techniques, how to read the notation and tablature.
+This book gives detailed step-by-step instructions and has lots of info on tips and playing techniques, how to read the notation and tablature.

-Hopefully you found something that will help you kids get interested in the harmonica, if you have any great resources that we missed let us know in the comments below.
+Hopefully, you found something that will help you kids get interested in the harmonica if you have any great resources that we missed, let us know in the comments below.